YaEnergy/GTPM/README.md

 ## Notes

 > PLEASE make sure your default texture packs are up-to-date.
 You can update a default texture pack by pressing the 'Reset Default Texture Pack' button.
+GTPM can also detect game updates, but this might not always work.

+> GTPM cannot always detect game updates, there is still an option to do it manually if GTPM can't detect it.

+> If GTPM has to update the default texture pack, this might cause your texture packs to no longer work as intended.
+You will have to get new or update your other texture packs.

 > The selected content/resource folder for a game should only contain files and folders for files like images, sounds, ... .
 It should not contain the .exe file for the game itself or other very important files.
 > For example: the Geometry Dash Preset sets the content folder path not to C:\Program Files (x86)\Steam\steamapps\common\Geometry Dash, but to C:\Program Files (x86)\Steam\steamapps\common\Geometry Dash\Resources.